paraspell/xcm-tools/README.md

 **These commands will be run on all packages in the monorepo.**

+Make sure to run the following two commands first (from repository root), before running any others below:

+- Install necessary node modules using `pnpm install`

+- Build all packages and apps using `pnpm build`

+Afterwards, you should be able to use any of the following commands (from repository root):

 - Run compilation using ```pnpm compile```

 - Run formatter using `pnpm format:check`